Saint-Aubin-Sauges: Heritage sites of national significance

-The Le Béroche, a Gallo-Roman settlement, and the neolithic settlement at Port Conty / Tivoli are listed as Swiss heritage site of national significance.
+The Le Béroche, a Gallo-Roman settlement, and the Neolithic settlement at Port Conty / Tivoli are listed as Swiss heritage site of national significance.

-World heritage site
+World Heritage Site

 It is home to the Port-Conty prehistoric pile-dwelling (or stilt house) settlement that is part of the Prehistoric Pile dwellings around the Alps UNESCO World Heritage Site.

-Port-Conty has two neolithic settlements.
+Port-Conty has two Neolithic settlements.
 The first is a Late Cortaillod or Port-Conty type Cortaillod village.
 One piece of timber from this site has been dated to 3574.
 The second village is a Late Horgen village.
 Five of the piles are from 3160 and 3159, and two piles are from 3064 and 3062.
 The site was discovered in 1860 by F. Troyon, who originally thought it was a Bronze Age village.
-Further excavations in the late 19th and early 20th century found that it was a neolithic site.
+Further excavations in the late 19th and early 20th century found that it was a Neolithic site.
 In 1929-1932, P. Vouga dug a long (55 m) 1 to 1.5 m deep trench to examine a single layer.
 He found three archaeological horizons which were from the Middle Neolithic, the Late Neolithic and the end of the Late Neolithic.
 Based on his study, it appears that the site was covered by an artificial mound which was 20 × 10 m and about 70 cm deep.
 It was built in two stages, with a layer of branches between the layers.